KalvadTech/infraninja/docs/index.md

 Browse available actions: [Actions](actions/index.md)

+### Composite Actions

+Composite actions group multiple actions together and execute them in sequence.
+They:

+- Inherit all metadata capabilities from regular actions
+- Auto-compute supported OS as intersection of sub-actions
+- Support passing parameters to specific sub-actions
+- Can stop on failure or continue execution

 ### Inventories

 Inventories provide dynamic server management from various sources like APIs and cloud providers.
 Features include: